 Neoliberal urban society is also still living off of the hard-fought social accomplishments of generations of activists, reformers, and radicals who succeeded in building a public infrastructure of care.
 This resource—social housing, common spaces, public transportation, social rights, health facilities, and other collective resources—is rapidly being drawn down through privatization and austerity.
 This devouring must be halted.
 And a new generation of urban care infrastructure must be created that addresses the specific forms of insecurity, precarity, and depletion found in contemporary cities.

 Together, the relentlessness of contemporary capitalist urbanization and the competitiveness of the contemporary housing system are exacerbating and exploiting a crisis of care.
 If urbanism is to have any kind of viable future, the connections between housing and social reproduction need to be both better understood and radically changed.
 The housing crisis and the crisis of social reproduction are not identical, but they are firmly intertwined and co-constitutive.
 Together, they shape urban life itself in a foundational way.
 The dominant model of urban development creates these crises but is also being undone by them.
 How these contradictions will play out remains to be seen.
-They might be the spurs for new efforts to use urbanism as a tool to address actual human needs and make life better for the majority of city-dwellers.
+They might spur new efforts to use urbanism as a tool for addressing actual human needs and for making life better for the majority of city-dwellers.
 The alternative is that the contemporary urban political-economic model continues its zombie-like existence, lurching forward, decaying and undead, leaving a trail of destruction in its wake.

 Tithi Bhattacharya, “Introduction: Mapping social reproduction theory,” in Social Reproduction Theory: Remapping class, recentering oppression, ed.
 Bhattacharya (London: Pluto Press, 2017), 1–20.